-First, find your child’s talent
+First, find your child’s talent.

 No matter how much we might desire it, we are not talented at everything.
-In fact, I would argue we are actually not talented at most things, but in that mire of mediocrity, somewhere there’s a gem.
-It is might be like trying to find a needle in the haystack, or a black cat in a coal cellar.
-Often buried, often obscured to all but the most determined eye, it’s still there lucking, waiting to be found by the encouraging parent.It’s brilliant and it will fill your child with joy, not just because people tell them they are good at it but because they can feel it for themselves.
+In fact, I would argue we are actually not talented at most things, but somewhere in that mire of mediocrity, there’s a gem.
+It might be like trying to find a needle in a haystack or a black cat in a coal cellar.
+It’s still there, lucking, waiting to be discovered by the encouraging parent, buried and obscured to all but the most determined eye.It’s brilliant, and it will fill your child with joy, not just because people tell them they are good at it but because they can feel it for themselves.
 Their success will be real and their talent obvious.
 As parents, we simply have to find out what that is.

 For more help with your parenting, visit my Annie the Nanny’s parenting services page.

 Do parenting tips work?
 Annie the Nanny explains why parenting tips may cause issues for parents.